KKEEQEQEQE/FNAF-World-C-Edition/README.md

 # Credits
 - SpyterDev: Main developer and started the project
-- Raysan5 and the Raylib community: Created the absolutely goated Raylib(https://github.com/raysan5/raylib) library.
+- Raysan5, and the Raylib community and contributors: Created the absolutely goated Raylib (https://github.com/raysan5/raylib) library.
 Without this the project wouldn't be a thing!
 Definately check it out if you want to make a game in C or any other language.
-- DaveGamble and the cJSON community: Created cJSON, the library used to load and save json files.
+- DaveGamble and the cJSON contributors: Created cJSON, the library used to load and save json files.
 This is used to load the map, dialogue, and saves.
 A critical part of the game.